 Build Your Own Obstacle Course:

 How about an obstacle course?
 Teach him to go over a box and under a chair through a box with both ends cut out, etc. Use your imagination and you both will have a great time and you will wear them out enough that they will sleep like…well puppies that night!

 Perfect for indoor and outdoor play, the award-winning iFetch launches miniature tennis balls 10, 20, or 30 feet, saving the day (and your arm) when you’re too tired (or too busy) to keep playing.
 With the iFetch by your side, your fetch-loving dog will never be bored again.
+I don’t have one, but I’ve seen the reviews and I want one!
 See review: